-A beautiful book about kindness and embracing differences, this rich picture book is full of girls exploring their interests, playing and learning together, and after your first read will be your go-to gift for families with girls.
+A beautiful book about kindness and embracing differences, this rich picture book is full of girls exploring their interests, playing, and learning together.
+After your first read, it will be your go-to gift for families with girls.

 Blend family reading time with tons of follow-along actions in this classic preschool rhyming book.
-A fun way to start the day, let your kiddos lead the way as you traverse a harsh wilderness — or just tramp through the backyard– in search of adventure.
+A fun way to start the day is to let your kiddos lead the way as you traverse a harsh wilderness — or just tramp through the backyard– searching for adventure.

 One of the most famous little girls in literature, Madeline’s adventures are still beloved classics, and this thoughtfully bound collection will be a treat for both kids and adults to read.

 Get toddlers preschool ready by introducing some of the classics beforehand.
-They’ll love recognizing favorite books, songs, and stories like The Very Hungry Caterpillar, and it makes the transition into a new environment a little less scary when there are familiar things there.
+They’ll love recognizing favorite books, songs, and stories like The Very Hungry Caterpillar.
+It makes the transition into a new environment less scary when familiar things are there.

 Overcoming fears is one of the hardest parts of growing up, but Hannah and Sugar is an easy way to start conversations with little ones about common fears, like Hannah’s fear of dogs, and how to approach those fears in a healthy way.

-It takes fierce determining to march to the beat of your own drum, but girls of all ages can enjoy this story about breaking down barriers and doing what makes you happy.
+It takes fierce determination to march to the beat of your own drum, but girls of all ages can enjoy this story about breaking down barriers and doing what makes you happy.

-It’s a rare thing that a story so centered on a particular time and place can be so relatable, but Brave Irene easily draws readers in, and they’ll soon be cheering on the plucky heroine as she works hard to prove how brave and capable she really is.
+It’s rare that a story so centered on a particular time and place can be so relatable, but Brave Irene easily draws readers in, and they’ll soon be cheering on the plucky heroine as she works hard to prove how brave she and capable she really is.

 The Ladybug Girl series is all about the power of imagination, and Lulu’s creative adventures are an immersive and enjoyable read for all little girls who are big dreamers.

-Finally, a fairy tale for little princesses where the princess is the heroine of the story!
-If your toddler is in love with all things princess, this is the perfect story book to remind her how brave and strong a princess can be.
+Finally, a fairy tale for little princesses where the princess is the story’s heroine!
+If your toddler is in love with all things princess, this is the perfect storybook to remind her how brave and strong a princess can be.